jeswanth28/Form/README.md

 # Form
-Form data displayed in the form of table
+Form data displayed in the form of table <br />
 Clone the repository <br />
 Open HTML in browser <br />